Electrical & Electronics — United Arab Emirates

 Certification Introduction

-To enter the local market of the United Arab Emirates (UAE), electronic and electrical products must obtain mandatory certification under the ECAS (Emirates Conformity Assessment Scheme).
-The scheme is led by the Emirates Authority for Standardization and Metrology (ESMA) and regulated by the Ministry of Industry and Advanced Technology (MoIAT), and it is a statutory access requirement for product customs clearance and market launch.
-Certified products can be affixed with the ECAS conformity mark, and certification results are mutually recognized by member states of the Gulf Cooperation Council (GCC).
+For electronic and electrical products to enter the UAE local market, they must obtain mandatory ECAS (Emirates Conformity Assessment Scheme) certification.
+Led by the Emirates Authority for Standardization and Metrology (ESMA) and regulated by the Ministry of Industry and Advanced Technology (MoIAT), ECAS certification is a statutory access requirement for product customs clearance and market launch.
+Certified products can be affixed with the ECAS compliance mark, and certification results are mutually recognized by member states of the Gulf Cooperation Council (GCC).

 Technical Requirements